-The Game Changers is a new, long-awaited film that busts the myth that we need to eat animal products for strength and stamina.
+The Game Changers is a newer, long-awaited film that busts the myth that we need to eat animal products for strength and stamina.
 It features elite, professional athletes who enhanced their performance after switching to eating plant-based.
 I like that this film dips into the topic of what humans were likely designed to eat for optimal health, and also the impact of our food choices on the environment.
 It’s available on Netflix and also for online rental.

 What the Health is a second film by the creators of Cowspiracy.
 This time, they seek to reveal how the American government and a variety of health-related industries are biased against supporting citizens to eat a healthy diet.
 It includes many interviews with physicians who advocate plant-based eating including Michael Klaper, Milton Mills, Michael Greger, Neal Barnard, Garth Davis and Michelle McMacken.
 It’s available on Netflix and also for online rental.

 I’m a very big fan of How Not to Die!
 This book is a compelling, practical and an easy read that’s perfect for medical professionals and laypeople alike.
 The first half is dedicated to the leading causes of death in the U.S. and how they are affected by diet, according to the scientific evidence (references included).
 The second half covers exactly what to eat and how to go about it.
 Read here about other important initiatives by this book’s author Michael Greger, MD.
-And note that his new book How Not to Diet is due out in December 2019!

 Prevent and Reverse Heart Disease makes my top three for a couple of reasons.
 One is that heart disease is the second leading cause of death in Canada and we know that it is largely preventable through diet.
 I spent a weekend on author Caldwell Esselstyn’s family farm for a conference years ago, and he’s the real deal.
 He’s shown through medical imaging of his research patients how heart disease can be reversed in a lasting way through eating unprocessed, plant-based food.
 Even though this book was published in 2007, it is still the book and the approach that cardiologist Joel Kahn recommends to his patients with advanced heart disease.